Progesterone: Hormonal interactions

 Progesterone has a number of physiological effects that are amplified in the presence of estrogens.
 Estrogens through estrogen receptors (ERs) induce or upregulate the expression of the PR.
 One example of this is in breast tissue, where estrogens allow progesterone to mediate lobuloalveolar development.

 Elevated levels of progesterone potently reduce the sodium-retaining activity of aldosterone, resulting in natriuresis and a reduction in extracellular fluid volume.
 Progesterone withdrawal, on the other hand, is associated with a temporary increase in sodium retention (reduced natriuresis, with an increase in extracellular fluid volume) due to the compensatory increase in aldosterone production, which combats the blockade of the mineralocorticoid receptor by the previously elevated level of progesterone.

+Early sexual differentiation

+Placental progesterone can be converted into 5α-dihydrotestosterone (DHT), a potent androgen that is responsible for the development of male genitalia.
+This can be done both by conversion into testosterone, which is then converted to DHT, and via the androgen backdoor pathway, which is particularly important for fetal development.
+Progesterone is the precursor for both pathways and therefore plays a key role in sexual differentiation.

 Reproductive system

-Progesterone has key effects via non-genomic signalling on human sperm as they migrate through the female tract before fertilization occurs, though the receptor(s) as yet remain unidentified.
+Progesterone has key effects via non-genomic signalling on human sperm as they migrate through the female reproductive tract before fertilization occurs, though the receptor(s) as yet remain unidentified.
 Detailed characterisation of the events occurring in sperm in response to progesterone has elucidated certain events including intracellular calcium transients and maintained changes, slow calcium oscillations, now thought to possibly regulate motility.
 It is produced by the ovaries.
 Progesterone has also been shown to demonstrate effects on octopus spermatozoa.

 Progesterone is sometimes called the "hormone of pregnancy", and it has many roles relating to the development of the fetus: